doublemix/combine-objects/README.md

 }) ==== {};
 ```

-Additionally, when a function transform is applied while merging objects, the property name will be passed as the second argument to the transformer.
+Additionally, the property name will be passed as the second argument to the transformer, if the transformer is applied to an object property.
 This can be occasionally useful if property name was computed, and you need to use it to look up something in another object.
 The following example is contrived.

 ```javascript
 const state = {